 Is Smilelove gone for good?

 We think yes.
-They’re still selling retainers, whitening products, and teeth spray on their website, but no longer offer home aligner treatment.
 The Better Business Bureau lists their status as “BBB unable to locate business,” and customers have been reporting for months that Smilelove hasn’t fulfilled their existing orders, provided refunds, or even responded to communication.

 Can I get my money back from Smilelove?